dotmesh-io/dotscience-python/README.md

 ### Use the Dotscience Jupyterlab environment

-If you are using Dotscience in a Jupyter notebook via the web interface, the Python library is already installed (its installed in the container that you are executing in, on your runner).
-So, no need to install anything: just `import dotscience as ds` in your notebook.
+If you are using Dotscience in a Jupyter notebook via the Dotscience web interface, the Python library is already installed (it's installed in the container that you are executing in, on your runner).
+In this case, there is no need to install anything: just `import dotscience as ds` in your notebook.

-If you are using Dotscience for a script other than a Jupyter notebook, use one of the following installation methods:
+If you are using Dotscience to track a model whose source code is a script other than a Jupyter notebook, use one of the following installation methods:

 ### Use the ready-made Docker image